vkyadav-26/retail_orders/README.md

 ## Steps in this analysis-

 1. Data import and extraction
-   -- import kaggle on jupyter notebook and download data using kaggle api <\br>
+   -- import kaggle on jupyter notebook and download data using kaggle api </br>
    nsdmsmds